 There’s more.
-Cook has recently shown that in the context of Jewish and pagan belief in the centuries revolving Jesus’ life resurrection was solely viewed as a bodily phenomenon, showing that in the context of Jesus’ era, his followers would have assumed physical resurrection and the presence of an empty tomb.
-That’s to say that the historical context to early Christianity suggests Jesus ‘spiritually ascending to heaven’ despite a rotting corpse outside Jerusalem likely wouldn’t have been a possibility.
+John Cook has recently shown that in the context of Jewish and pagan belief in the centuries revolving Jesus’ life resurrection was solely viewed as a bodily phenomenon, showing that in the context of Jesus’ era, his followers would have assumed physical resurrection and the presence of an empty tomb (Cook, “Resurrection in Paganism and the Question of an Empty Tomb in 1 Corinthians 15“, NTS 2017).
+That’s to say that the historical context to early Christianity indicates that the idea of Jesus spiritually coming back from the dead despite a rotting corpse outside Jerusalem is a “category mistake” in Cook’s words (pg.
+61).
 While some have tried to argue spiritual resurrection can be found in Daniel 12, Cook points out;

 A convincing defence of bodily resurrection may be found in A. Chester, Future Hope and Present Reality, vol. I: Eschatology and Transformation in the Hebrew Bible (WUNT 293; Tübingen: Mohr Siebeck, 2012) 291–5.
 The Hebrew verb in Dan 12.2 (יקיצו) should be compared with the verb used for Gehazi’s failure to raise the dead boy in 2 Kings 4.31, who showed no signs of waking/rising (הקיץ לא), translated in 4 Reg 4.31 with the very material οὐκ ἠγέρθη.
 Cf. Levenson, Resurrection, 186.” (pg.
 61, n.
 34)